huggingface/hub-docs/docs/hub/datasets-fiftyone.md

 ### Loading Parquet Datasets from the Hub with FiftyOne

 You can also use the `load_from_hub()` function to load datasets from Parquet files.
-Type conversions are handled for you and images are downloaded from URLs if necessary.
+Type conversions are handled for you, and images are downloaded from URLs if necessary.

 With this functionality, [you can load](https://docs.voxel51.com/integrations/huggingface.html#basic-examples) any of the following: